 Geoff discussed AI technology and how it is already shaping our work force.
 He made a distinction between AI technology and the Hollywood vision of robotics with human qualities.
 Companies, mostly the financial sector, are already incorporating AI technology into their processes, such as allowing AI to determine when to buy or sell stocks.
 Although this still poses real issues for legislators and insurers in terms of how to apportion risk and responsibility.

 So how can companies in the tech sector best prepare and respond to these developments?
 The answer is to invest in creating new talent in the UK.
 He explained how we need to be investing in the future work force, which means ensuring those in schools and in universities are learning how to understand and write code so that UK tech companies can compete in and thrive in this industry.

-Our next Tech Breakfast series which will be held on 11 October with Matthew McLarty from Oxford Innovation who will be speaking on working with startup tech companies.
+Our next Tech Breakfast series which will be held on 11 October with Matthew McLarty from Oxford Innovation who will be delivering key growth lessons for businesses today.
 Book your place now >

 Consistent with our policy when giving comment and advice on a non-specific basis, we cannot assume legal responsibility for the accuracy of any particular statement.
 In the case of specific problems we recommend that professional advice be sought.